Kaneto Shindo: Early career as a film director

-Between 1953 and 1959 Shindo continued to make political films that were social critiques of poverty and women's suffering in present-day Japan.
+Between 1953 and 1959 Shindō continued to make political films that were social critiques of poverty and women's suffering in present-day Japan.
 These included Life of a Woman, an adaptation of Maupassant's Une Vie in 1953, and Dobu, a 1954 film about the struggles of unskilled workers and petty thieves that starred Otowa as a tragic prostitute.
 Wolf (1955), based on an actual event of a money transport robbed by a group of men and women out of sheer desperation, failed due to its extremely limited release.
 Still, actor Tonoyama later called his role in Wolf his favourite of all of the director's films.
-In 1959 Shindo made Lucky Dragon No. 5, the true story of a fishing crew irradiated by an atomic bomb test at Bikini Atoll.
+In 1959 Shindō made Lucky Dragon No. 5, the true story of a fishing crew irradiated by an atomic bomb test at Bikini Atoll.
 The film received the Peace Prize at a Czech film festival, but was not a success with either critics or audiences.

-By this time Shindo had formed an established "stock company" of actors and crew that he would work with for the majority of his career.
+By this time Shindō had formed an established "stock company" of actors and crew that he would work with for the majority of his career.
 These included actors Nobuko Otowa, Taiji Tonoyama and Jūkichi Uno, composer Hikaru Hayashi and cinematographer Kiyomi Kuroda, who had been fired from the Toei studio for his political beliefs during the "red purge" of the early 1950s, and lost a legal battle for reinstatement.